Krishnesh-Mishra/Polymongo/readme.md

 But as the project grew, I started noticing another pain point:
 - Every Next.js service needed repetitive boilerplate code — `connect()` calls, exporting/importing database clients, and managing hooks.
-- I had no clear insight into which database was being used the most, or which had the highest transaction load.
+- I had no clear insight into which database was being used the most.
 - Scaling meant adding more and more custom code to my private repos.

 I didn’t want a pile of scattered scripts anymore.